 - 1 cup ice cold water

-- 2. Combine the lemon juice and 1 cup simple syrup in an 8-inch square baking dish.
-Transfer to the freezer and chill, raking the mixture with a fork every 30 minutes, until flaky and frozen, about 3 hours total.
+- Combine the lemon juice and 1 cup simple syrup in an 8-inch square baking dish.
+Move to the freezer and chill, raking the mixture with a fork every 30 minutes, until flaky and frozen, about 3 hours total.

-- 3. Transfer the frozen mixture to a blender and puree with the water.
+- Pour the frozen mixture into a blender and puree with the water.
 Divide among six 4-ounce ramekins or disposable paper cups and freeze until firm, at least 4 hours or up to 2 days.
-Remove from the freezer 15 to 20 minutes before serving.
+Remove from the freezer 15 to 20 minutes before scooping and slurping.

 Mad Hungry CravingsBuy On Amazon